xMaulana/PSYCHIKA-ML/README.md

 To running this project, please ensure that you have the following installed:

-- Python 3.8 or Higher (3.10 is recomendded)
+- Python 3.8 or Higher (3.10 is recommended)
 - Pytorch 2.3.1 (CUDA)
 - Cuda toolkit 11.8 or 12.1